 A lot of car rental companies in Costa Rica actually require you to be at least 25 to rent a car!
 However, some will allow you to rent from the age of 21 with a young driver’s fee.
 While companies like Alamo, Enterprise, and Hertz have a minimum age of 21 but charge a young driver’s fee for renters under 25 years old.

 A passport is required when you go to pick up your rental car, so don’t forget this!
 You will also need to show your valid immigration stamp.
 This is the stamp you receive when you enter the country and states how long you are able to stay in the country for.

 Liability insurance is mandatory for driving in Costa Rica.
 This is likely not included in your rental price but you can buy it through your rental company.
 This mandatory insurance is a hidden fee that often catches a lot of renters by surprise!

 Make sure you check with your rental before your arrival for the full inclusive fee so you know how much your final price will be, including insurance.

-We have a little trick to making sure your rental has this when you use an online booking website such as Discover Cars (who we use.)
+We have a little trick to making sure your rental has this when you use an online booking website such as Discover Cars (another company that we use.)
 It’s all explained under heading 6, “Can you trust online websites when booking?”

 A credit card